Dennisp7/Intro-DataScience-course/README.md

 The exploratory data analysis is contained within two documents: the analysis report, which is a detailed description of the choices made during the analysis, and the rmd file containing the actual R code for the analysis.
 The analysis report is named ‘Final_Project_Report_.pdf’ and can be found in the ‘docs’ folder.
 The R code is housed in the file named main_program rmd, which can be found in the main repository page.
 Refer to these documents to understand the general purpose of this exploratory data analysis**.

-The original experiment's survey dataset being examined is named “dataset_212.csv”.
-This file can be found in the 'data' folder.
-In order to preserve the information from the original dataset, I created a copy called “CopyOfdataset_212.csv,” which can also be found in the 'data' folder of the repository.
+The original experiment's survey dataset is available upon request.

 All changes made to the data were stored in variables so that neither the original nor copied data sets were altered.
 For example, ‘df_copy’ and its variations, are variables that were created to read in the copy of the dataset and make data alterations.
 The variable ‘df_copy_recode’ and its variations, are used to house the recoding of specific variables within the dataset.
 For an in-depth description of all variables, please see the main_program rmd file, which is in the main repository page.
 One can also refer to the Final_Project_Report_.pdf in the docs folder for further descriptions.